NewSpring/Apollos/README.md

 ### Publishing to Expo's React Native Community

-Expo provides free hosting for the JS-only apps created by CRNA, allowing you to share your app through the Expo client app.
+Expo provides free hosting for apps created by CRNA, allowing you to share your app through the Expo client app.
 This requires registration for an Expo account.

 Install the `exp` command-line tool, and run the publish command:

 ```
-$ npm i -g exp
+$ yarn i -g exp
 $ exp publish
 ```